-- Docherty, Jayne.
-2005.
-Strategic Negotiation.
-Intercourse, PA: Good Books.
-ISBN: 978-1561484287.
-Approximate price: \$5.
-Please purchase this book. - Mitchell, Sherri.
+- Kelsey, Dee, Pam Plumb and Beth Braganca.
+(2004.)
+Great Meetings!
+Great Results!
+Hanson Park.
+ISBN: 978-0965835411.
+This resource is fully available online at a link provided in Moodle.
+Please read entire resource before coming to the class at SPI. - Neufeldt, Reina.
+2016.
+Ethics for Peacebuilders.
+Lanham, MD: Rowman and Littlefield. \$44 or less if buying used. - Mitchell, Sherri.
 2018.
 Sacred Instructions: Indigenous Wisdom for Living Spirit-Based Change.
 Berkeley, CA: North Atlantic Books.
 Chs.
-6, 8-10. - Neufeldt, Reina.
-2016.
-Ethics for Peacebuilders.
-Lanham, MD: Rowman and Littlefield. - Trujillo, Mary Adams and S. Y. Bowland.
+6, 8-10, available in Moodle.
+We recommend the entire book to you, but there will not be time in class to cover the whole and you are not required to buy the book. - Menakem, Resmaa.
+2017.
+My Grandmother's Hands: Racialized Trauma and the Pathway to Mending Our Hearts and Bodies.
+Central Recovery Press. \$15 - Rhodes, Gloria.
+2022 (forthcoming).
+Do we Walk It Like We Talk It: A Peacebuilders Guide for Reflection and Action (working title).
+Rowman & Littlefield.
+Available on Moodle as unpublished manuscript.
+Not for Citation or reproduction. - Trujillo, Mary Adams and S. Y. Bowland.
 2008.
 Re-Centering: Culture and Knowledge in Conflict Resolution Practice.
 Syracuse, NY: Syracuse University Press.
 Selected Chapters.
-This book is required for PAX 534 Analysis and PAX 532.
-Please purchase this text.
-One chapter is available on Moodle.
+This book is required for both PAX 534 Analysis and PAX 532 and should be purchased.
+Several chapters are also available on Moodle. \$20.

-Additional Required Reading Materials (posted on Moodle) may include:
+Additional Required Reading Materials (posted on Moodle):